warrior1211421/Gaming-Techies/content/knowledge-base/how-to-play-burned-dreamcast-games.md

 categories:
   - Knowledge Base
 ---
 **[Dreamcast](https://en.wikipedia.org/wiki/Dreamcast)** was released back in 1999 by Sega as the predecessor to all sixth-generation gaming consoles.
 Its open-source firmware provides endless possibilities for playing later games.
-In this tutorial, I will explain how to play burned Dreamcast games.
+In this tutorial, I will explain **how to play burned dreamcast games.**

 The list of original Dreamcast console titles is limited to only 624.
 However, the powerful hardware and the stable firmware allow you to play a lot more than that.